Irish Senior Cup (cricket)

+Waringstown are the most successful club in the competition with 6 wins.

+Pembroke Cricket Club are the defending champions, having defeated CSNI Cricket Club by 133 run in the 2026 final.

 Sponsorship

 It was sponsored initially by Schweppes and then Royal Liver, RSA, Clear Currency and the current sponsor is Butlers.
 It was renamed in honour of Bob Kerr, who died at the 2007 Cricket World Cup.